icanjs/can-stache-moment/README.md

 import 'can-stache-moment/registerHelper/mFormatDate';
 ```

+You can register all available helpers globally by importing the file `can-stache-moment/registerHelper/all`.

 ### Use in an individual can.Component
 The other way is to import the module's function and use it in an individual module in your app:
 ```js